What is the primary difference between a benign tumor and a malig... | Channels for Pearson+

 1

 Understand the basic definitions: A tumor is an abnormal growth of cells.
-Tumors can be classified as benign or malignant based on their behavior and characteristics.
+Tumors can be classified as benign or malignant based on their behavior and potential to spread.

-Identify the characteristics of benign tumors: Benign tumors are non-cancerous growths that do not invade nearby tissues or spread to other parts of the body.
-They are usually encapsulated and grow slowly.
+Identify the characteristics of benign tumors: Benign tumors are non-cancerous growths.
+They typically grow slowly and remain localized, meaning they do not invade nearby tissues or spread to other parts of the body.

 Related Videos